 The general purpose memory allocator is the most difficult memory pool to manage because it supports allocations of varying sizes.
 Since n is a multiplier on M we want to keep n as small as possible.
 This argues for keeping the minimum allocation size for memsys5 as large as possible.
 In most applications, the lookaside memory allocator is able to handle small allocations.
 So it is reasonable to set the minimum allocation size for memsys5 to 2, 4 or even 8 times the maximum size of a lookaside allocation.
 A minimum allocation size of 512 is a reasonable setting.

 Further to keeping n small, one desires to keep the size of the largest memory allocations under control.
 Large requests to the general-purpose memory allocator might come from several sources:

-The last three allocations can be controlled and/or eliminated by configuring the scratch memory allocator, pagecache memory allocator, and lookaside memory allocator appropriately, as described above.
+The last two allocations can be controlled and/or eliminated by configuring the pagecache memory allocator, and lookaside memory allocator appropriately, as described above.
 The storage space required for database connection objects depends to some extent on the length of the filename of the database file, but rarely exceeds 2KB on 32-bit systems.
 (More space is required on 64-bit systems due to the increased size of pointers.)
 Each parser object uses about 1.6KB of memory.
-Thus, elements 3 through 7 above can easily be controlled to keep the maximum memory allocation size below 2KB.
+Thus, elements 3 through 6 above can easily be controlled to keep the maximum memory allocation size below 2KB.